 The New Zealand Freshwater Sciences Society Medal is awarded for an outstanding contribution to our understanding and management of freshwaters by a member of the Society.
-Nominations for the NZFSS Medal are considered by the Awards Committee and should be sent to the Secretary/Treasurer by 30 June.
+Nominations for the NZFSS Medal are considered by the Awards Committee and should be sent to firstname.lastname@example.org by 15 June.

 Criteria for the NZFSS Medal

 Matters for consideration by the Awards Committee (not all need apply in any particular case and not in priority order):